 Father’s Day is almost here and it’s a great time to thank your dad or father figure for everything that he’s done for you over the years.
-Did you grow up with a dad that wanted to do everything, from roofing to plumbing services, and even electrical work?
+Did you grow up with a dad that wanted to do everything, from roofing to plumbing services and even electrical work?

 Many of us had a DIY plumbing dad that, while well-intentioned, did not have a perfect track record of success.
-It seems that most plumbing dads have had a few major fails over the years.
+It seems that most plumbing dads have had a few major failures over the years.

 With that in mind, today we want to share some tips to help avoid or at least minimize the damage done by the most well-meaning plumbing dads.

 Do you need a new toilet and have a DIYer that wants to take on this project?
 As you might guess, this is almost always a bad idea.
 Toilet installation is a complicated project and one that it’s incredibly important to get right.

 Improper toilet installation can lead to several health issues, can result in serious injury, and can cause extensive water damage.